UCL/AstroBalance/.github/ISSUE_TEMPLATE/onboarding.md

 ## On boarding checklist for new Astrobalance developers.

-- [ ] Request access to the [Tobii game integration API](https://developer.tobii.com/pc-gaming/develop/)
+- [ ] Download the [Tobii game integration API](https://github.com/UCL-ARC/AstroBalanceDrivers).
+This repository is private so you will have to request access.